rust-lang/book/nostarch/chapter13.md

         --snip--
 ```

-Updating the signature of `Config::build` to expect an iterator
+Listing 13-19: Updating the signature of `Config::build` to expect an iterator

 The standard library documentation for the `env::args` function shows that the
 type of the iterator it returns is `std::env::Args`, and that type implements